Watts makes it clear and easy to follow your electricity consumption, and at any time you can see how much you have

 You can see how much electricity you have sold to the grid in the applicable month in kWh.
 You can also see the net difference in kWh.
 The net difference is the calculation that shows how much you have sold to the grid, minus what you have used from the grid.
 SEAS-NVE does not know how much your system has produced or your actual consumption, because consumption and production are cancelled out by each other before they “reach” the meter.
 ATTENTION!
 Watts does not take into account your payment/billing agreement.
 This means that Watts does not necessarily show what you will be paid or billed.

 Smartphones can download Watts from the App Store or Google Play.
-For Apple devices, Watts requires iOS4 or higher.
-For Android devices, the operating system must be version 5.0 or higher (newer).
+For Apple devices, Watts requires Ios 9.0 or newer.
+For Android devices, the operating system must be version 4.0.3 or newer.
 If you want to install Watts on an iPad, please be aware that we cannot guarantee that it will function as expected, since Watts is only developed for smartphones.
 In the App Store, click on “iPhone Only” to find Watts for your iPad.

 You are welcome to contact us at email@example.com or call us on (+45) 70 29 25 25.
 Our telephone lines are open weekdays, 8–16.